jnozzi/cocoadev.com/markdown/HowDoIBPalettesWork.md

 // Nib File Editing

 Open [[DotPalette.nib in Interface Builder.
-Now drag General/DotView.h from PB into the General/DotPalette.nib window.
-This lets IB know about the General/DotView class.
-Next drag a custom view into the "Palette Window" and make it a General/DotView class.
-This can be done by selecting "Attributes" from the Inspector window and then selecting General/DotView.
-Now click on "File's Owner" in the General/DotPalette.nib window and make it an instance of General/DotPalette.
-Now add an outlet to the General/DotPalette class called view.
-Finally, control drag from "File's Owner" to the General/DotView and select the "view" outlet in the Connections window.
+Now drag DotView.h from PB into the DotPalette.nib window.
+This lets IB know about the DotView class.
+Next drag a custom view into the "Palette Window" and make it a DotView class.
+This can be done by selecting "Attributes" from the Inspector window and then selecting DotView.
+Now click on "File's Owner" in the DotPalette.nib window and make it an instance of DotPalette.
+Now add an outlet to the DotPalette class called view.
+Finally, control drag from "File's Owner" to the DotView and select the "view" outlet in the Connections window.

 Save the nib file, and go back to Project Builder.
-Add General/IBOutlet General/DotView *view; to General/DotPalette.h so that we can access the custom view we just added in IB.
+Add IBOutlet DotView *view; to DotPalette.h so that we can access the custom view we just added in IB.

-// New General/DotView Methods
+// New DotView Methods

-We will add a few methods to General/DotView which will allow us to view and manipulate General/DotView's instance variables from the Palette and the Inspector.
-Add the following methods to General/DotView.m.
+We will add a few methods to DotView which will allow us to view and manipulate DotView's instance variables from the Palette and the Inspector.
+Add the following methods to DotView.m.

--(General/NSColor*)currentColor{
+-(NSColor*)currentColor{
     return color;
 }

-- (void)setPaletteColor:(General/NSColor *)newColor{
+- (void)setPaletteColor:(NSColor *)newColor{
     [color autorelease];
     color=[newColor retain];
     [self setNeedsDisplay: YES];